 3. ITSM software ease of use

 But the real killer is in day-to-day operations.
 ITSM software that is difficult to use, and incorporate within existing processes, decrease staff morale and slow down productivity as users are bogged down in fighting with the tool rather than being enabled and empowered by it.
-Ultimately, inefficiency costs, maybe even more than the tool did.
+Ultimately, inefficiency costs, maybe even more than the ITSM software did.

 Richard Josey is the Lead Service Management Consultant for Thebes Group.
 He has over 15 years’ experience in service management, is an ITIL expert, and has helped drive many organizations in their efforts to implement and imbed mature service management processes.
 This has comprised of numerous Incident, request, problem, change, configuration and release management processes, in a variety of environments.